duckdb/duckdb-web/docs/data/parquet/overview.md

 ## Writing to Parquet Files

 DuckDB also has support for writing to Parquet files using the `COPY` statement syntax.
-See the [`COPY` Statement page]({% link docs/sql/statements/copy.md %}) for details, including all possible parameters for the `COPY` statement:
+See the [`COPY` Statement page]({% link docs/sql/statements/copy.md %}) for details, including all possible parameters for the `COPY` statement.

 Write a query to a snappy compressed Parquet file: